Alex-Unnippillil/CyberSecuirtyDictionary/CONTRIBUTING.md

 - Follow the [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
 - Keep descriptions concise and clear.

+See the [runbook](docs/runbook.md) for deployment, rollback, and hotfix guidance.

 If you have questions, feel free to open an issue.